iamshreeram/app-mon/README.md

-# service-health-tracker
+# app-mon
-Single page application health tracker
+Appmon is single page application to monitor the health of apps